seqis/ObsidianMOC/README.md

 ##### **5. Updating Individual Notes with New MOC Links**

-Here’s a critical step that ensures your MOC structure remains effective and functional: **updating the individual notes** themselves.
+***Here’s a critical step that ensures your MOC structure remains effective and functional: updating the individual notes themselves.***

 When you promote a section into its own MOC, all the notes that previously linked to the old section in the **Technology MOC** (e.g., `[[Technology MOC#Coding]]`) must now be updated to point to the appropriate section in the **Coding MOC**.

+This will be the only labor-intensive part required if you have a lot of notes you're trying to break off to point to a new MOC.

 ###### **How to Update Your Notes:**